szorfein/dots/README.md

 # dots
 Dotfiles managed by [chezmoi](https://www.chezmoi.io/) and [pass](https://www.passwordstore.org/).
-Work only on distro linux including the installer: ( tested on a fresh install of Gentoo, Archlinux, Void and Debian )
+Work only on few distro linux including Gentoo, Archlinux, Void and Debian.
+It should not work on distro variant...
-+ `emerge`: Gentoo, Pentoo, Funtoo.
-+ `pacman`: Archlinux, Manjaro, Antergos, ArchBang,...
-+ `apt-get`: Debian, Kali, etc...
-+ `xbps-install`: Voidlinux.
-Tested on a clean install of the [rootfs-glibc](https://voidlinux.org/download/) and [rootfs-musl](https://voidlinux.org/download/).

 Why i switch on chezmoi?
 + Even with GNU/Stow, i have to modify a lot of files each time i install/reinstall a new system, i start hating this !